Penn-I3H/python-application-template/README.md

 The registration process:

-1. Navigate to the workflows section in your Pennsieve workspace
+1. Navigate to the applications section in your Pennsieve workspace
 2. Click to register a new application
 3. Provide your GitHub repository URL
 4. Test your application on sample data